mat3ra/actions/README.md

 which we are publishing, along with the new git tag.
 2. For python-only packages, the logic in `git/version/action` fills in the missing behavior provided by `npm version` to generate git tags, (without creating a commit).
-3. For packages which contain a python AND a javascript package, we let `js/publish/action` run first to create the commit and tag, and then call `py/publish/action` with `publish-tag == 'false'`
+3. For a repository is both a Python AND a JavaScript package, we let `js/publish/action` run first to create the commit and tag, and then call `py/publish/action` with `publish-tag == 'false'`
 4. Make sure the `exabyte-io-bot` has write permissions to the repository you're publishing!